 full of special moments of childish wonder.

-May your New Year be full of promise and very
+May your New Year be full of promise for a better 2021 and very

 Polish at Heart!